 Honestly, I’m just really, really, really (go ahead and add another 1,000 or so reallys there) sick of the scams.
 And the people of the world thinking that it takes something outside of themselves to get healthy.
 It doesn’t.
 That’s the lie.
 It’s all within you.
 People don’t succeed with diets or weight-loss drugs because they never work for the long-term.
 It’s not you; it’s them.
 Never forget that.

 Let’s be honest: it’s hard to show yourself love when you’re sitting on the couch, popping magic pills and not out and living life.
 So if you’re tempted to buy into the magic-pill hype (it’s a multi-billion dollar industry!), I say to grab yourself by the Fit Bottom and get out there and LIVE.
 Go for a walk and look at the leaves on the trees and the gorgeous sky.
 Look at your loved ones in the eye and really listen to them.
 Cook yourself a healthy meal and taste the food, bite by bite.
 Push yourself in a workout and feel your muscles in motion.
+Screw focusing on weight-loss and instead focus on what makes you feel awesome.

 Don’t check out.
 Check in.